 Internationalization is a combination of international business strategies and product marketing.
 You may think China—with a population of 1.3 billion people—is a market rife with potential, without realizing all the legal, cultural, compliance, and tax issues you’re going to be faced with when launching there.
 To avoid problems like this, here are three steps to help you find and justify the value of a given market.

 Activity on your website can be a data-rich source of information on global interest in your project.
-While the majority of hits will likely come from your locale, there will be secondary markets to review for potential interest.
+While most hits will likely come from your locale, there will be secondary markets to review for potential interest.
 Take notice of these international visitors, their dwell times, and pages viewed to gather valuable insights into international expansion opportunities.

 Engagement is another crucial factor.
-If you’re receiving a lot of user reports requesting specific languages and information, it may be wise to do a test translation project on a few pages and gauge the response to that.
+Suppose you’re receiving many user reports requesting specific languages and information.
+In that case, it may be wise to do a test translation project on a few pages and gauge the response to that.
 It’s a relatively low-cost way to weigh interest that allows you to scale up down the road.

 Going Global Versus Targeting Specific Markets